mystatus/covid19-reports/README.md

 - `--clean` - Server IT only.
 Drops, recreates, and migrates the test database before running tests.

 - `--it | --spec` - Optional.
-Limits the test to only run for IT or unit test.
+Limits the test to only run integration or unit test.

 #### Examples